 Hang around hand-painted murals, ancient aqueducts that remind you of the architecture in Rome, and see a free comedy show on Sundays out in the main plazas while you munch on churros or sip chilled horchata.
 The pedestrian-only street Andodores runs right smack in the middle of the historic center letting you wander the shops, peek into restaurants, toss a coin or two in the fountains and admire the statues that pepper the city center.
 The city has a European feel to it, with gorgeous cathedrals and basilicas completing the scene.

 It's worth spending a couple of days here, especially if you want to hop over to the nearby magic city of Tequisquiapan: it's home to a pale pink cathedral, caves where you can mine for your own opal gems, and wander cobalt blue streets.
+Oh and we're also in love with Bernal, full of colorful streets and a hike to give you views of the town.
+Bernal is just an hour outside of Queretaro!

 Soak In Hot Spring In Grutas De Tolantongo